materials-marketplace/user-docs/docs/source/ucs/uc1.md

     )
 ```

-We have two functions related to ontologies to realize the level-2 integration of These are
+We have two functions related to ontologies to realize the level-2 integration.
+These two functions are

 ```python
 @app.route("/mappings", methods=["GET"])